aravinda-1402/Federated-Learning-for-30-days/README.md

     - Implement DP in your FedAvg setup by adding noise to gradients.

 - **Day 6:**
   - Experiment with privacy-preserving FL:
+    - Study and implement FedProx ("Federated Optimization in Heterogeneous Networks," Li et al., 2020).
+    - Compare FedProx’s performance with FedAvg on non-IID datasets.
     - Combine Differential Privacy and FedProx for non-IID datasets.
     - Compare their performance and privacy trade-offs.